nicola-deb/software-testing-portfolio/QA_Methodologies/QA_Mindset.md

 I believe a good quality culture and mindset involves the following:

 **Automation + Human Expertise**\
 Automation testing is a powerful tool, but it doesn’t replace human creativity and intuition.
-A complementary approach balances automated testing for speed and efficiency with manual exploratory testing to catch unexpected issues.
+A complementary approach balances automated testing for speed, coverage and efficiency with manual exploratory testing to catch usability and unanticipated issues.

 **Continuous Feedback and Learning**\
 Rather than focusing on who made a mistake, a blameless and learning-focused culture encourages open feedback, leading to improvements across the board.
 Developers and testers complement each other’s skills to refine processes.